 Airport projects are often funded by the FAA, through traditional entitlement and discretionary grants.
 If you operate a commercial service airport, projects may be funded through passenger facility charges (PFC).
 These programs can only fund projects that have been determined to be eligible and justified through the process identified in the FAA AIP Handbook.
 It pays to know what is in this book, and how to best tell your story to demonstrate your project is eligible and justified for FAA funding.

 Airport project money can come from many places and, often, creativity counts.
 Some programs can provide the matching funds required by a different program.
-Individual state grant programs and loans, environmental grants, economic development programs and other federal and state initiatives such as the AIP Supplemental Appropriation are all avenues to line up and leverage potential loans and grants.
+Individual state grant programs and loans, environmental grants, economic development programs and other federal and state initiatives such as the AIP Supplemental Appropriation are all avenues to line up to leverage potential loans and grants.

 Funding revenue-generating projects like fuel systems and hangars can be a challenge for many airports.
 They require upfront investment with funding programs that require greater local contributions.
 These projects are necessary to help the growth of your airport, but often the funding support isn’t there to make the project viable.
 In some cases, a creative approach like public/private partnerships can be used to make projects financially viable.